 Galapagos tortoises have a large bony shell that is a dull brown colour.
 Their shells are not solid however they are made up of honeycomb structures that enclose small air chambers.
 This is important because otherwise the tortoise would not be able to walk with the weight of their shell.
 The tortoises shell is attached to its ribs, so the turtle can not get out of its shell.
 Under the dome of the their shell the tortoise has its lungs which means if the tortoise gets turned over the weight of its body could crush its lungs.
 The tortoise has a characteristic shell pattern on their shell for their life, even though the outer layers of the shell get worn off over time.
 They have large and stumpy legs, dry scaly skin and hard scales.
 They have four claws on their back legs and five on their front ones.
 A tortoise is able to pull its neck, head and forelimbs into its shell for protection from predators.

-Galapagos tortoises can be up to 1.8 metres (6 feet) from their head to their tail, and 1.2 to 1.5 metres (4 t0 5 feet) across their shell.
+Galapagos tortoises can be up to 1.8 metres (6 feet) from their head to their tail, and 1.2 to 1.5 metres (4-5 feet) across their shell.
 The females are generally a bit smaller than the males.
 Male tortoises can weigh up to about 260 kilograms (573 pounds) and females up to about 136 kilograms (300 pounds).

-The Galapagos tortoises are native to seven of the Galapagos islands west of the Ecuadorian mainland.
+The Galapagos giant tortoises are native to seven of the Galapagos islands west of the Ecuadorian mainland.
 The shell shapes and sizes of the tortoises vary between populations depending on the islands that they live on.
-On the islands with humid highlands the tortoises have a dome shaped shell, they have shorted necks and they are larger.
-On islands with dry lowlands the tortoises have “saddleback” shells (looking a bit like a horse saddle), long necks and they are smaller.
+The shell is dome shaped on highlands with huimd highlands.
+On islands with dry lowlands the tortoises have “saddleback” shells which resemble the saddle used for riding a horse, long necks and they are smaller.

 Before conservation efforts started in the 20th century their numbers had declined quite dramatically due to habitat clearance for agriculture, the introduction of non-native animals like pigs, rats and goats and the hunting of the tortoises for their meat and oil.
 They also have to compete with animals such as cattle and goats for food which often results in food shortages.